John Bathurst Deane: Personal life

 On 15 June 1822 he married Caroline Lemprière, the daughter of the scholar and teacher John Lemprière, at St Nicholas's church, Shaldon, Devon.
 She died at the age of twenty-seven.

 On 22 March 1834, Deane married secondly a Miss Louisa Elizabeth Fourdrinier, of Tottenham, and they had thirteen children, including Hugh Pollexfen Deane (1837), Henry Allen Murray Deane, Walter Meredith Deane (1841), Mary Deane, Sophia Deane, Eleanor Deane, Emmeline Deane, and Augusta Deane.
 His father-in-law, Sealy Fourdrinier (1773–1847) and his older brother Henry (1766–1854) had invented the paper machine, but had gone bankrupt in developing it.

 Deane belonged to the Society of Antiquaries and its Council and also to the Antiquarians' Club.
 In 1843 he was one of the founders of the British Archaeological Association and, in 1844, of the Royal Archaeological Institute of Great Britain and Ireland.
 In his historical work, Deane found widespread traces of serpent worship, which he connected with the rise of polytheism, in the cultures of Persia, India, China, Mexico, Anatolia, and Phoenicia, and also in the paganism of Europe.

 Deane's daughter, Eleanor, who was the tenth child in the family, became the mother of P. G. Wodehouse.
 Another daughter was the novelist Mary Bathurst Deane, and a third, Emmeline (died 1944), became an artist and painted her father's portrait.
 His son, Walter Meredith Deane (1840–1906), was a civil servant in Hong Kong.

-He died at Bath, Somerset, a few weeks short of his 90th birthday.
+He died at Bath, Somerset at the age of 89.
 His address at the time of his death was Sion Hill, Bath.
 He left a widow, Louisa Elizabeth Deane, and an estate valued at £10,968.
 After his death, his widow and four unmarried daughters moved to Ditteridge, near Box, Wiltshire, where their house became P. G. Wodehouse's home address while his parents were in Hong Kong.
 Deane's widow, Louisa Elizabeth, then of Cheney Court, Ditteridge, died in 1892 leaving £9,530.